SWR Fernsehen: History

 The different versions broadcasts local news updates during the afternoon and a longer block with local broadcasts in the evening.
 About 70 percent of the programming is common, while 30 percent is broadcast regionally.

 They are somewhat infamous for a series of highly graphic PSAs they produced in the 1990s and 2000s, some of which included famously violent scenes from popular movies such as Hellraiser, Pulp Fiction, American Psycho and Goodfellas.
+A particularly controversial PSA from 2000, Amok, used actual footage from the then-recent Columbine High School massacre, asserting a link between violent video games and violent crime.